vighnesh1987/sei-takehome/README.md

 http://127.0.0.1:3000/api/v1/number_of_transactions_made?n=4

+## Database
+You can explore everything that's stored inside `rails dbconsole`.
+I've used SQLite as the database.

 ## Note
 For an unpaid take-home interview project with a expected 24h turnaround, I expect faster responses to questions :)
 As such I'm choosing to not implement the requirement that I had asked a question about.
 I believe you should get a fair sense of my coding capabilities with what I'm submitting.
 Looking forward to continuing our conversation!